mrciolino/wiki-backup/timeline.md

   - Spoops pulls a card and is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs
   	- [Rathwing](/characters/Rathwing) destroys [Saragossa](/locations/Mardun/saragossa).
+- Breezy-E arrives to help the party.
+He is almost immediately killed by bone spiders.
+Spoops raises jom from the dead as a zombie.
   	- [Dave Bones](/characters/Dave-Bones) is killed by the party for the first time, leading to his long lasting vendetta against the party.
     - Krorg pulls the Fates card.
     - Narascus tells Xiph and Darf the truth about Dave Bones being killed by Narascus and Spoops.